argoproj/argo-cd/docs/user-guide/sync_status_options.md

 !!! note
     This only affect the sync status.
 If the resource's health is degraded, then the app will also be degraded.

-Kustomize has a feature that allows you to generate config maps.
+Kustomize has a feature that allows you to generate config maps ([read more  ⧉](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configGeneration.md)).
 You can set `generatorOptions` to add this annotation so that your app remains in sync:

 ```yaml
 configMapGenerator: